casbey/RecipeSharingWebsiteAD/Documentations/Requirement Specification.md

 ## 5.4 Usability
 The platform’s design will prioritize usability and user experience (UX).
 The key usability features include:
 * **Intuitive Navigation**: The user interface (UI) will feature a simple, easy-to-navigate structure.
 Menus and buttons will be clearly labeled, and the flow between pages (e.g., from browsing recipes to commenting or favouriting) will be smooth and intuitive.
-* **Responsive Design**: The website will be fully responsive, meaning it will automatically adjust to different screen sizes and devices (e.g., desktops, tablets, and smartphones).
 * **Clear Error Messaging**: Whenever errors occur (e.g., incorrect login details, missing form fields), clear and helpful error messages will be displayed to guide users on how to fix the issue.

 ## 5.5 Maintainability
 The Recipe Sharing Website will be designed for ease of maintenance, allowing for regular updates and bug fixes without disruption to the user experience:
-* **Modular Codebase**: The application will follow a modular design structure, allowing developers to update or modify individual components (e.g., recipe management, user profiles) without affecting the entire system.
+* **Modular Codebase**: The application will follow a modular design structure, allowing developers to update or modify individual components (e.g., recipe management) without affecting the entire system.
 * **Version Control**: All code will be maintained in a Git repository allowing for easy tracking of changes, collaboration among team members, and rollback capabilities if issues arise.
 * **Documentation**: Comprehensive documentation, including API documentation, database schemas, and deployment guides, will be provided to ensure that future developers can easily understand and maintain the system.